remii5/edge-detection/README.md

 # EdgeDetection
-Creating my own edge detection methods (Gradient, Laplacian, and Canny) <br/>
+Implementations of edge detection methods (Gradient, Laplacian, and Canny) <br/>
 Test images were loaded through a colab env